-A. GRANITE & MARBLE WORKS is a long-standing member of the Marble Institute of America (MIA).
-MIA is the largest trade association in the world to represent the stone market and it sets the standards for workmanship and ethical excellence.
-We also attend industry conferences and international trade shows to stay up-to-date on the latest technologies, trends, challenges, and opportunities.
+A. Granite & Marble Works is a long-standing member of the Natural Stone Institute, the largest trade association in the world to represent the stone market, setting the standards for workmanship and ethical excellence.
+We are also the Capital District’s exclusive member of the Rockhead USA Group, a council comprised of the “Best in Class” stone fabricator executives all over the United States, raising the industry bar from better products, to better employees, to better processes.
+In addition, we attend industry conferences and international trade shows to stay up-to-date on the latest technologies, trends, challenges, and opportunities.

 Today’s designers and architects often suggest marble and other soft stones in a kitchen for aesthetic reasons.
 People have used marble in kitchens for centuries, and the patina that the stone develops from use is part of the beauty of the stone.
 This is a viable option provided you are aware of the intricacies of such an installation.